Joint Task Force on Networked Media

 How can EBU T&I help?

 Our Joint Task Force on Networked Media helps stimulate new business opportunities for broadcasters using IT-based technology.
 We do so by joining forces with the Society of Motion Picture and Television Engineers (SMPTE) and the Video Services Forum (VSF) to provide a joint effort to make it easier to build professional media infrastructures by promoting interoperability between IT-based media components, and helping the industry to develop a shared understanding about how to describe these systems.
-The Task Force currently works - in its Phase 2 - to define a reference architecture that will provide generic system models and frameworks of subsystem components.

 Guidance & tools